What is Data Consistency? Definition, Examples, and Best Practices

 If you care about whether your business succeeds or fails, you should care about data consistency.
 Consistent data is important because it has a huge impact on your bottom line.
 Unfortunately, that impact often goes undetected—until it’s too late.

-Say your business uses data for operational purposes, and your data is inconsistent.
-You could inadvertently send an automated renewal email to a customer who’s at risk of churning because your “account status” wasn’t identical across Gainsight and Salesforce.
+Say your business uses data for operational purposes, and your data is inconsistent, leading to low data integrity.
+You could inadvertently send an automated renewal email to a customer who’s at risk of churning because your “account status” wasn’t identical across Gainsight and Salesforce, leading to lack of concurrency.

 If your business uses data for decision-making purposes, on the other hand, and your data is inconsistent, it could cost you.
 As an example, imagine deciding to double-down on digital advertising because your return on ad spend appeared high, when according to a second source you’re barely breaking even.